 I try to combine all my holidays and vacations with photography.
 More on this – Family Trips and Photography

 Every Sunday morning is reserved for photography.
+My favorite activity apart from photography is traveling.
 I visit forests, gardens, monuments or just a drive on any road.
 There are photographs everywhere waiting to be clicked.
 It is just a matter of taking the camera out.

 (On one particular day when my family visited a church, I took my camera along.
 Apart from spending time with my family, I was able to enjoy photography.)

 I do it all the time.
 It makes the other people feel involved and empowered, and it gives me time to do things which I feel are important.
 Family members can contribute and take care of some of the tasks which may be out of your way.
 In exchange you can help them out with some other tasks.

 Few days back, I requested my wife to buy me some shirts.
 She was going to a shopping mall and so I saved time by taking her help.

 Buy time with money

 Sometimes, time can be bought with money.
 The other day I wanted to have food from a neighborhood cafe.
 Instead of traveling to that place, I placed a call and got it delivered at my home.
 I paid a small amount of money but saved time.
 Internet shops are helpful here.
 If you already know what you are planning to buy, go and purchase it from Amazon or whatever works for you, but like I said earlier do not spend endless hours trying to decide on what to buy.
 Internet shops can be a trap if one is not careful.
 Another drawback of online shopping is the poor after-sales support.
 I have had some terrible experiences with Amazon lately.
 Still, at times, online shopping can help.
 By not going to a shop and maybe by paying a little extra, you have saved time.
 If you are planning to paint your fence, hire a painter.
 Let him do the job and you can use the time made free.
 Pay for higher internet bandwidth/speed and get your work done faster.